-Fodor's Expert Review Zealandia: The Ultimate Eco-Sanctuary Experience
+Fodor's Expert Review Zealandia

-Just minutes from downtown Wellington, 623 acres of regenerating forest and wetland have been turned into a unique safe haven for some of New Zealand's most-endangered native animals.
-A specially designed fence creates a cage-free sanctuary for species that had disappeared from the mainland.
-Tuatara, New Zealand's unique "living fossil," are breeding, as are takahe and saddleback, which have both been brought back from the brink of extinction.
-Pick up a map and explore at your leisure, or take a free 45-minute guided walk.
-The flashlight-led night-time tour is also very popular; departing about 30 minutes before sunset, it provides a glimpse into the nocturnal world—you might even spy a little spotted kiwi (NZ$75; 2½ hours; no children under 12).
+Just minutes from downtown Wellington, more than 500 acres of forest have been transformed into a unique safe-haven for New Zealand's most endangered native species.
+A specially designed fence creates a cage-free eco-sanctuary for species that had disappeared from the mainland.
+Tuatara, New Zealand's unique "living fossil," are breeding, as are takahē and saddleback, which have both been brought back from the brink of extinction.
+Pick up a map and explore at your leisure, or join a 2-hour guided tour.
+The flashlight-led nighttime tour is very popular; departing about 30 minutes before sunset, it provides a glimpse into the nocturnal world—you might even spy a little spotted kiwi.